ccsd/ledbelly/README.md

 4) `interaction_data` for `quizzes.item_created` and `quizzes.item_updated` needs to be improved, but I am not currently using these columns.

-### Credits
+## Credits
 Many thanks to Pablo Cantero and Jeremy Evans for their open source contributions.
 LEDbelly would be much harder to maintain without these Gems.

-The name _LEDbelly_ was chosen one morning when [Huddie Ledbetter aka Lead Belly](https://en.wikipedia.org/wiki/Lead_Belly) began playing via iTunes.
+The name _LEDbelly_ was chosen one morning while listening to [Huddie Ledbetter aka Lead Belly](https://en.wikipedia.org/wiki/Lead_Belly).
 It seemed apropos for a _Live Events Daemon and Consumer_

 [The CCSD Canvas Team](http://obl.ccsd.net)